Fuse dashboard interaction design

 Deliverables

-Another challenge was the lack of access to user data or direct user input.
-This meant I didn't have all the information I needed and couldn't conduct user testing.
-However, I was informed that users primarily accessed the tools using desktop computers and laptops rather than mobile devices.
-This influenced decisions such as implementing tooltips for mouse hover interactions.
+Another challenge was the absence of user data or access to direct user input.
+This limited my ability to conduct user research or testing.
+However, I was informed that users primarily accessed the tool on desktop and laptop devices, which influenced certain design decisions—such as incorporating tooltips triggered by mouse hover.

-Fuse had previously designed a sales tracking page (Image 1) intended solely for tracking inventory totals, not individual products.
-I was tasked with using this existing page as the foundation for the pages I designed.
-While it provided a good starting point and saved time initially, it did limit me to an extent.
+Additionally, Fuse had previously designed a sales tracking page (Image 1) focused solely on inventory totals.
+I was tasked with using this as a foundation for the new product-level tracking pages.
+While the existing design offered a useful starting point and helped accelerate initial progress, it also imposed structural constraints on the new layouts.

 Image 1 – Original sales tracking page for total inventory sales